Celebrating the success of GSO Projects at Saint Mary’s University

-Global Skills Opportunity (GSO) represents an exciting, innovative way to realize the Government of Canada’s International Education Strategy.
-Thanks to GSO, Saint Mary’s University has been able to implement a Student Mobility Project, “Spring Abroad: Global learning for a pluralistic society”.
-Canadian students —especially Indigenous students, low-income students and those with disabilities— in this GSO project receive financial support to first undertake physical and virtual global learning activities through which they gain intercultural knowledge, skills and understanding.
-They will then use their transformative experiences to become life-long learners and contributors of pluralistic values – they help make their local and global communities a place where people of all abilities and backgrounds can choose to practice active citizenship without barriers.
+Global Skills Opportunity (GSO) represented an exciting, innovative way to realize the Government of Canada’s International Education Strategy.
+Thanks to GSO, Saint Mary’s University was able to implement two student mobility project entitled Spring Abroad: Global Learning for a Pluralistic Society and International Field Schools: Learning the Way of Pluralism by Doing.
+Canadian students —especially Indigenous students, low-income students and those with disabilities— received financial support to participate in physical and virtual global learning activities through which they gained intercultural knowledge, skills and understanding.
+Their transformative experiences helped them become life-long learners and champions for pluralistic values, advocating for local and global communities to be places where people of all abilities and backgrounds can choose to practice active citizenship without barriers.
+This Project was funded by the Government of Canada through Employment and Social Development Canada (ESDC) in partnership with Saint Mary's University, and was administered by Universities Canada.

 (*A permanent resident is someone who has been given permanent resident status by immigrating to Canada, but is not a Canadian citizen.
 A person in Canada temporarily, like a student or foreign worker, is not a permanent resident.”
 See Understand permanent resident status.)